 The Hotel Rangá observatory has a roll-off roof that is by far the most advanced in Iceland.
 Needless to say, no other hotel in Iceland has anything like this to offer.
 Here you can star gaze into the black, clear sky and share an intimate evening with the universe and even share a romantic night with your spouse.

 The hotel observatory is located about 150 meters from the main building.
-It houses two high quality astronomical telescopes: An 11 inch Celestron Schmidt-Cassegrain and a TEC 160ED APO refractor on a Astro-Physics 900 mount.
+It houses two high quality astronomical telescopes: A 14 inch Celestron Edge HD Schmidt-Cassegrain reflector and a TEC 160ED APO refractor on a Astro-Physics 900 mount.
 Both telescopes are computerised and on a permanent pier — perfect for astrophotography.
 On a platform by the observatory, we sometimes roll out an 18 inch reflector, the biggest telescope in Iceland.
 All accessories are also of the highest quality.